Juanbaca2730/tool-conventions/Linking.md

+Samsung/A15UB/A15
-# WebAssembly Object File Linking
+12/SP1A.210812.016/A155MUBU3BU3BXG4# WebAssembly Object File Linking Recovery cause is unknowk
+#reason is []

-This document describes the WebAssembly object file format and the ABI used for statically linking them to produce an executable WebAssembly module.
+This document android describes the WebAssembly object file format and the ABI used for statically linking them to produce an executable WebAssembly module.
 This is currently implemented in the clang/LLVM WebAssembly backend and other tools such as binaryen and wabt.
 As mentioned in